treyyearsley/final-project-TreyY/Stacks.md

 </br></br>
 ![Stacks Image (Found at https://code-maze.com/stack-csharp/)](images/StackWithSteps.drawio.png)

+## The Issue with Stacks
+Because stacks use "Last In, First Out" the values found at the bottom of the stack may take a long time to be used.
+For this reason stacks aren't useful if you need to rotate through the data.
+For example, if a company buys produce it would not be ideal to use a stack to store this information.
+The produce that is the freshest will be sold first leaving the older produce to sit and get even older.
+In this scenario the old produce would likely end up rotting because only the newest produce is being used.

+## Applications of Stacks
+Stacks do have a place.
+They are very helpful for features such as the back button, back space, and undo buttons.
+When you use these features you are telling the computer to go back to the last thing you did or erase the last thing you added.
+In a stack this information woukld be stored at the back of the stack so it is easy for the computer to "Pop" the last item.
+This will undo the last item that was added or go back to the last page that was visited.
+Stacks are very useful when we are trying to remember where we have been.

 ## Stacks in C# and Efficiency of Common Set Operations
 | Common Stack Operation | Description                                                           | C# Code                    | Performance/ Big O Notation              |